Delaware House Bill 400: overview of fee and tax changes

 Manage filings efficiently to reduce unnecessary costs

-If your organization may be affected by Delaware House Bill 400, or you need support preparing for these changes, contact Computershare Entity Solutions today to learn how we can help.
+If your organization may be affected by Delaware House Bill 400, or you need support for these changes, contact Computershare Entity Solutions today to learn how we can help.

 Disclaimer: This notice is provided by Computershare for general informational purposes only and is not intended and should not be construed as legal, regulatory, financial or tax advice.
 Computershare is not licensed or authorized to practice law in any jurisdictions and hence does not provide any legal advice and it does not hold itself out as doing so.
 Neither Computershare nor any of its affiliates or contributors accept any responsibility or liability for the quality, accuracy or completeness of any information contained in this notice.
 It is important that you seek independent professional advice relating to the subject matter of this notice before relying on it.